NaifAlsalem/ClimateRadar/README.md

-# Climate Radar — Strategic Intelligence Platform
+# Climate Radar: A Strategic Intelligence Platform

 A browser-based strategic intelligence dashboard for monitoring, analyzing, and reporting on global climate negotiation signals in real time.